 Across the street, a Food Circus Super Foodtown sits in one of the older supermarket locations in Toms River.
-And the Middletown-based company recently announced its Bayville location will close.
+And the Middletown-based company its Bayville location will close.

-How will the new ShopRite affect what looks to be a burdened supermarket industry?
+How will the new ShopRite affect what looks to be a burdened industry?

 Toms River Super Foodtown Doing Well, VP Says